-Dennis is the Partner-in-Charge of Grant Thornton’s National Not-for-Profit & Higher Education Audit Practices.
+Dennis is the National Managing Partner of Grant Thornton’s Not-for-Profit & Higher Education Practices.
 Prior to joining Grant Thornton LLP in May of 2002, Dennis was previously part of Arthur Andersen LLP’s Metro New York Not-For-Profit Practice.

 Dennis has served the full spectrum of not-for-profit organizations, including institutions of higher education, foundations, cultural institutions, religious organizations, associations, and social services organizations, many of which operate on a national and international scale.